Charles C. Boettcher Sells 2,891 Shares of Waste Management, Inc. (NYSE:WM) Stock

-Waste Management, Inc. (NYSE:WM) EVP Charles C. Boettcher sold 2,891 shares of the business’s stock in a transaction on Wednesday, March 24th.
-The shares were sold at an average price of $125.00, for a total transaction of $361,375.00.
-Following the transaction, the executive vice president now owns 25,264 shares of the company’s stock, valued at $3,158,000.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Waste Management, Inc. (NYSE:WM) EVP Charles C. Boettcher sold 2,891 shares of the company’s stock in a transaction that occurred on Monday, March 29th.
+The shares were sold at an average price of $130.00, for a total value of $375,830.00.
+Following the sale, the executive vice president now owns 22,373 shares in the company, valued at $2,908,490.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

-Waste Management (NYSE:WM) last released its earnings results on Thursday, February 18th.
-The business services provider reported $1.13 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.07 by $0.06.
-The company had revenue of $4.07 billion for the quarter, compared to analyst estimates of $3.98 billion.
-Waste Management had a net margin of 10.66% and a return on equity of 25.84%.
-On average, equities research analysts anticipate that Waste Management, Inc. will post 3.84 earnings per share for the current fiscal year.
+Waste Management (NYSE:WM) last released its quarterly earnings data on Thursday, February 18th.
+The business services provider reported $1.13 EPS for the quarter, topping the consensus estimate of $1.07 by $0.06.
+The company had revenue of $4.07 billion for the quarter, compared to the consensus estimate of $3.98 billion.
+Waste Management had a return on equity of 25.84% and a net margin of 10.66%.
+Equities analysts anticipate that Waste Management, Inc. will post 3.84 earnings per share for the current year.

-Waste Management announced that its board has initiated a share buyback program on Monday, December 14th that allows the company to buyback $1.35 billion in outstanding shares.
-This buyback authorization allows the business services provider to purchase up to 2.8% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company’s leadership believes its shares are undervalued.
+Waste Management declared that its board has approved a stock repurchase program on Monday, December 14th that permits the company to buyback $1.35 billion in outstanding shares.
+This buyback authorization permits the business services provider to purchase up to 2.8% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s leadership believes its stock is undervalued.

+WM has been the topic of a number of recent research reports.
+Raymond James decreased their price objective on Waste Management from $131.00 to $125.00 and set an “outperform” rating on the stock in a research report on Thursday, February 25th.
+Robert W. Baird downgraded Waste Management from an “outperform” rating to a “neutral” rating and decreased their price objective for the company from $128.00 to $122.00 in a research report on Tuesday, February 16th.
+Finally, Morgan Stanley decreased their price objective on Waste Management from $122.00 to $121.00 and set an “equal weight” rating on the stock in a research report on Thursday, February 25th.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the stock.
+The company has an average rating of “Hold” and an average target price of $117.23.

-A number of institutional investors have recently added to or reduced their stakes in WM.
-Childress Capital Advisors LLC acquired a new stake in Waste Management during the 4th quarter worth approximately $26,000.
-Annapolis Financial Services LLC purchased a new stake in shares of Waste Management in the 4th quarter valued at approximately $27,000.
-Oder Investment Management LLC purchased a new stake in shares of Waste Management in the 4th quarter valued at approximately $28,000.
-RWM Asset Management LLC purchased a new stake in shares of Waste Management in the 4th quarter valued at approximately $29,000.
-Finally, Hoover Financial Advisors Inc. purchased a new stake in shares of Waste Management in the 4th quarter valued at approximately $30,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in WM.
+Wells Fargo & Company MN boosted its position in Waste Management by 8.1% during the 4th quarter.
+Wells Fargo & Company MN now owns 6,350,430 shares of the business services provider’s stock valued at $748,906,000 after acquiring an additional 477,574 shares in the last quarter.
+Lazard Asset Management LLC boosted its position in Waste Management by 31.2% during the 4th quarter.
+Lazard Asset Management LLC now owns 6,035,616 shares of the business services provider’s stock valued at $711,778,000 after acquiring an additional 1,436,679 shares in the last quarter.
+Parnassus Investments CA boosted its position in Waste Management by 0.4% during the 4th quarter.
+Parnassus Investments CA now owns 5,928,171 shares of the business services provider’s stock valued at $699,109,000 after acquiring an additional 22,757 shares in the last quarter.
+Norges Bank bought a new stake in Waste Management during the 4th quarter valued at $510,184,000.
+Finally, Bank of New York Mellon Corp boosted its position in Waste Management by 2.3% during the 4th quarter.
+Bank of New York Mellon Corp now owns 3,564,063 shares of the business services provider’s stock valued at $420,310,000 after acquiring an additional 79,781 shares in the last quarter.
 Institutional investors own 71.42% of the company’s stock.

-A number of brokerages have weighed in on WM.
-Morgan Stanley decreased their price objective on shares of Waste Management from $122.00 to $121.00 and set an “equal weight” rating for the company in a research report on Thursday, February 25th.
-Robert W. Baird downgraded shares of Waste Management from an “outperform” rating to a “neutral” rating and decreased their price objective for the stock from $128.00 to $122.00 in a research report on Tuesday, February 16th.
-Finally, Raymond James decreased their price objective on shares of Waste Management from $131.00 to $125.00 and set an “outperform” rating for the company in a research report on Thursday, February 25th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $117.23.

 Waste Management, Inc, through its subsidiaries, provides waste management environmental services to residential, commercial, industrial, and municipal customers in North America.
 It offers collection services, including picking up and transporting waste and recyclable materials from where it was generated to a transfer station, material recovery facility (MRF), or disposal site; and owns, develops, and operates landfill gas-to-energy facilities in the United States, as well as owns and operates transfer stations.